 The FMV of your assets helps lenders evaluate what your collateral is worth.
-It’s also essential in ensuring you get the largest loan amounts to meet your business needs.
+It's also essential to ensure you get the largest loan amounts to meet your business needs.
 There are four primary ways to determine the FMV of your personal and business assets:

 - Purchase cost or selling price - the price of an item that has recently been bought or sold

-- Selling price of comparable assets – recent sale prices of similar assets, such as homes of equivalent sizes or cars of similar costs
+- The selling price of comparable assets - recent sale prices of similar assets, such as homes of equivalent sizes or cars of similar costs

 - Replacement cost - how much it would cost to rebuild or rebuy a similar asset